choria-io/website/docs/content/concepts/cli/_index.md

 This is an experimental feature and subject to change
 {{% /notice %}}

-When using the *rpc* application you can perform additional filtering of the results, this will exclude a specific result from the returned results if it matches a filter.
+When using the *rpc* application you can perform additional filtering of the results, this will include only returned results if they matches a filter.
+This is a pure client side filter, all the data still has to arrive at the client and be processed before being removed.

 The filter is using the [expr](https://github.com/antonmedv/expr) language to match against an individual reply.
 And we support [GJSON Path Syntax](https://github.com/tidwall/gjson/blob/master/SYNTAX.md) for accessing data in the reply.